MetPX/wmo_mesh/README.rst

 * each one downloads data it does not already have (different checksums) from peer brokers, and announces those downloads locally for other peers.

-* peers who feel data is too *late* just add subscriptions to more peers. and/or run multiple mesh_peer.py processes to the same peer (sharing the client_id)

 As long as there is at least one transitive path between all peers, all peers will get all data.